 ‘The entire book is set up to make a lack of misery seem like blinding happiness.
 At the same time, that is what most of us settle for in life -- a situation that may not be ecstatically glorious and joyful but is nonetheless not painful. ‘

-She likes to place her characters against a backdrop of great "mass"—whether it be an overpowering social change or a massive landscape.
+She likes to place her characters against a backdrop of "mass"—whether it be an overpowering social change or a massive landscape.

 Proulx credits The Ashley Book of Knots for helping this novel idea take shape.
 She found the book at a yard sale for 25 cents.
 The Shipping News took three years to write.
 It began with her first trip to the Great Peninsula in 1988, where she was totally overcome by the uniqueness of this geographic setting.
 The book was the result of nine extended trips to Newfoundland.
 She felt deeply fascinated by the harsh living conditions and the warmth of the old fishing families.
 The rising tension between centuries of isolation and the invasion of modern civilization offered her a natural conflict around which The Shipping News came into being.
 By the time Proulx finished her manuscript, the northern cod stock were at a point of near-distinction.
 The fishing industry that had sustained Newfoundland for hundreds of years is at a point of disrepair.

-Why is writing good for us?
+So, why is writing good for us?

 ‘Imagination is the human mind's central life strategy.
 It is how we anticipate danger, pleasure, threat.
 The imagination is how our expectations are raised and formulated; it excites and ennobles our purpose in life.
 The imagination blocks out hunger, bodily harm, bad luck, injury, loneliness, insult, the condition of the marooned person or the orphan, grief and disappointment, restlessness, desperation, imprisonment, and approaching death.
 And from the imagination spring the ideas, the actions, and the beliefs that we hold.’